sjl/.plan/README.markdown

 * Added a simple Monte Carlo player to [cl-ggp][].
 It'll be used as an example during my ELS talk.
 Also added some additional GDL cleaning to cl-ggp's reasoner.
+* Looked around for a simple, cross-platform way to just play a WAV file from Common Lisp (or at least from C (which I can wrap with CFFI) but apparently nothing exists.
+Computers are awful.